alipex/box64-builds/README.md

 # box64-builds

-> [!CAUTION]
-> This is a work-in-progress.
-No actual releases exist at this point in time.

 Here you can find various versions of box64 that are automatically built every 2 weeks if a new release is found.

 ## Details regarding releases